jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/required-cloud-resources.md

 Another example is [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) creating dynamically new DNS entries for services.
 In this case ExternalDNS service needs access to the DNS APIs of the underyling cloud provider.

-To ensure that each service gets only the permissions it needs to fulfill its resposibilty, cloud providers allow to bind Kuberenetes service accounts to cloud provider specific service announts or roles.
+To ensure that each service gets only the permissions it needs to fulfill its responsibilty, cloud providers allow to bind Kubernetes service accounts to cloud provider specific service announts or roles.
 The mechanism to achieve this varies between cloud providers.
 For Google Cloud it is called [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) and for AWS [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 It is the resposibilty of the corresponding Terraform module to configure these permissions.